For young adults leaving school and college

-We know that provisions of support for these young adults are not always in place by the time of their 16th birthday, or even their 18th birthday.
+We know that provision of support for these young adults is not always in place by their 16th birthday, or even often their 18th birthday.

 For anyone in this position, it is a frightening time.
 How will they transition to adult services?
 Will they cope with the sudden reduction in structure in their lives?
 Will their EHC plans deliver and ensure they continue to receive the funding for support they need?

 It is important for us to ensure we contribute to raising the aspirations of each individual.
-This also involves having healthy relationships, a healthy lifestyle and living within their community as independently as possible.
+This also involves having healthy relationships, a healthy lifestyle and living within the community as independently as possible.

-All of that said, we understand the stress that people may feel, on top of everything else that is going on at this formative period in their life.
+We understand the stress that people may feel, on top of everything else that is going on at this formative period in life.

-That is why we have worked with a wide range of experts with lived experience of transition to produce a free guide for families, carers and professionals understand the journey of transition from child to adult services, and what support is available.
+That is why we have worked with a wide range of experts with lived experience of transition to produce a free guide for families, carers and professionals to understand the journey from child to adult services, and what support is available.